josephtey/AmplifyWorkshop/README.md

    ```

-5. To connect your React web app to Amplify, open the file `src/index.js`, and add the following code:
+5. Connect your React web app to Amplify

-   In `src/index.js`, **after the import statements**:
+   Open the file `src/index.js`, and add the following code **after the import statements**:

    ```javascript
    import config from './aws-exports'